agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 maxEUAgent("default");
 ~~~~

+>**Exercise**: Adjust the transition probabilities such that the agent prefers Italian food.

 The `inferenceAgent`, which uses the planning-as-inference idiom, can also be extended using `expectation`.
 Previously, the agent's action was conditioned on leading to the best consequence ("pizza").
 This time, Tom is not aiming to choose the action most likely to have the best outcome.
 Instead, he wants the action with better outcomes on average.
 This can be represented in `inferenceAgent` by switching from a `condition` statement to a `factor` statement.
 The `condition` statement expresses a "hard" constraint on actions: actions that fail the condition are completely ruled out.
 The `factor` statement, by contrast, expresses a "soft" condition.
 Technically, `factor(x)` adds `x` to the unnormalized log-probability of the program execution within which it occurs.